StephenGill/a11y-guidance.github.io/documents.md

 ### 2. Keep the document simple

-Complex documents are harder to make accessible.
-Where possible, create simple documents using a word processing application.
-Rather than complex documents using graphic design software.

-Set the content out in a single column.
+Documents with single, continuous columns of text are easier to make accessible than documents with a more compex layout.

 Only use tables for data.
 Keep tables simple: avoid splitting or merging cells.

 Don’t use colour alone to get across meaning.

 If you’re using images, think about how you’ll make the content accessible to people with a visual impairment.
-Two ways to do that are:
+Two options  are:

 - make the same point in the text of the document (so people with visual impairments get the information they need - the image is there as an extra for people who are able to see it)
 - give the person converting or uploading the document for you [alt text (‘alternative text’)](https://webaim.org/techniques/alttext/) for the image